aweg201/IT5013_PracticalTasks_202000743.docx/README.md

 **Privacy Checklist**

+- [ ] Ensure that all information gathered is stored collectively in an area secured by a trusted cyber-security system designed for that purpose

+- [ ] Ensure this information is only accessible to those with proper clearance e.g. the client who's information it is or staff whose job it is to handle private                 information.

+- [ ] Ensure the information is only accesed in cases where it use is neccessary

+- [ ] Ensure that anyone who requests access to the information is properly trained in the handling of private information e.g via training qualifications, privacy agrrements         and contracts.

 - [ ] Principle 6 - Access to personal information

   (1)	Where an agency holds personal information in such a way that it can readily be retrieved, the individual concerned shall be entitled—